DoD-Platform-One/Gatekeeper/docs/opa-troubleshooting-guide.md

 - In the opa container logs, check for POST requests
 - Make sue the proper namespaces are configured in the webhooks

-Below is a link for other debugging tips.
+Below is a link for other debugging tips:

 - [OPA Gatekeeper Debugging](https://open-policy-agent.github.io/gatekeeper/website/docs/debug/)